samus-io/tablab-steps/steps/WDbMbRebT1JI53AOZ3VAvGDiFgs6LZJfjXT/en/README.md

   }
   ```

+  > :warning: The `X-Forwarded-For` header is user-controlled, meaning it can include any values, such as spoofed IP addresses or invalid data.
+At some point in the infrastructure, it is necessary to sanitize it and discard irrelevant entries.

 ## Exercise to practice :writing_hand:

 * The given application offers a basic file upload without any security validation conducted on the server-side.
 The goal here is to open the code editor using the `Open Code Editor` button and edit the source code to introduce two security measures: